Zenamine/docs/pages/account/billing/invoice_management/guide.en-ca.md

 ---
-title: 'Managing OVH bills'
+title: 'Managing OVHcloud bills'
 slug: manage-ovh-bills
 excerpt: 'Find out how to manage your bills and the payments associated with them'
 section: 'Managing orders, bills and services'
 ---

-**Last updated 2018/11/02**
+**Last updated 2020/07/04**

 ## Objective

-OVH provides you with a space where you can view, manage and pay your various bills, without experiencing any service interruptions.
+OVHcloud provides you with a space where you can view, manage and pay your various bills, without experiencing any service interruptions.

 **This guide will show you how to carry out the actions offered in this menu.**

 > [!primary]
 >
 > Depending on your place of residence and its local legislation, as well as the products concerned, some details may vary from the information provided in this guide, and some information may not apply to your situation.
-If you have any doubts, please refer to your OVH contracts, which you can access from the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external} by going to `My services`{.action} then `My contracts`{.action}.
+If you have any doubts, please refer to your OVHcloud contracts, which you can access from the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external} by going to `My services`{.action} then `My contracts`{.action}.
 >

 ## Requirements

-- access to the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}
+- access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}
 - access as a billing contact for your service (you can read more about the different contact types in our guide to [Managing contacts for your services](../customer/managing-contacts/){.external})